Ketho/ketho.github.io/_posts/2024-07-02-hague-hackers-challenges.markdown

 }
 ```
 When checking `ls -la` we notice we have full rights on `/home/pwn/level6/whoami`
-So we can make abuse this by making a symlink from `/home/pwn/level6/whoami` to `levelup`.
+So we can abuse this by making a symlink from `/home/pwn/level6/whoami` to `levelup`.
 Note that we have to delete this `whoami` file first.
 ```sh
 rm whoami
 ln -s levelup whoami